meghananagaraj91/myRetail/README.md

   <li>Update the price information in the database.</li>
 </ol>

-All the end points are totally secre in this application.
+All the end points are totally secure in this application.
 I have implemented basic security and method level security as well.
 Update resource can be accessed by admin/admin user only.

                                                  Method               Request
                                                   GET              /products/{id}